baxievski/handwriting_recognition/Readme.md

 A django application that recognizes handwritten digits.

-Predictions are done by a simple neural network with one hidden layer.
+Predictions are done by a simple feedforward neural network with one hidden layer.

 The neural network is trained on datasets (digits, cyrillic characters) stored in postgress `ArrayField`.